Geal/pgo-rust/README.md

 ```

 Will generate `target/release/pgo.s` and `pgo-opt.s`.
+You can find those files in the `assembly/` directory.

 This is just a small (hackish) test, but there may be big benefits in testing PGO for Rust code!